Trump makes a victor's return to Washington and pledges a 'smooth' transition of power from Biden

 In last week's election, Republicans wrested the Senate majority from Democrats and are on the cusp of keeping control of the House, are in the midst of their own leadership elections happening behind closed doors Wednesday.
 Johnson has pulled ever-closer to Trump as he worked to keep his majority — and his own job with the gavel.

-It's unclear whether Trump will also visit the Senate, where Republicans chose Sen. John Thune of South Dakota in a three-way race to replace outgoing GOP leader Mitch McConnell of Kentucky.
+Trump left Washington without visiting his party's senators.
+But, while he was in town, they chose Sen. John Thune of South Dakota in a three-way race to replace outgoing GOP leader Mitch McConnell of Kentucky.
 Trump's allies were pushing GOP senators to vote for Sen. Rick Scott of Florida.

 Associated Press writers Jill Colvin in New York and Farnoush Amiri, Darlene Superville and Kevin Freking contributed to this report.